Kolaniga/custom_mbr/README.md

 ; 2. eject floopy and boot from hdd.

 ; 3. input pass. if currect - loading OS. else - try again.

+password in code not in cleat text.
+It in CRC32